nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/setting-up-your-own-images/how-to-build-windows-image.md

     Remote desktop to your running Windows VM.
 Using the search function in your taskbar, look up **Command Prompt**.
 When you see it in the results, right-click on it and choose **Run as Administrator**.
 Your VM's current activation grace period can be reset by running: `slmgr -rearm`.
-Once successfully run, restart your instance for the changes to take effect.
+Once this command is run successfully, restart your instance for the changes to take effect.

 ## Existing Microsoft Windows Image